RiotGamesMinions/motherbrain/README.md

 and then install with `bundle install`.

-Before using MotherBrain, you'll need to create a configuration file with `mb configure`:
+Before using motherbrain, you'll need to create a configuration file with `mb configure`:

 ```